Allen & Overy LLP - UK Tax Policy

 We seek to have a constructive and open relationship with HMRC, meeting regularly to provide updates on our business and highlight relevant tax matters.
 If there are areas of uncertainty we aim to resolve these through proactive dialogue, wherever possible.

-This policy is published in compliance with the requirements of Schedule 19 to the Finance Act 2016.
-It applies for the financial year ending 30 April 2019 and all subsequent years until superseded.
+This policy is published in compliance with the requirements of Paragraph 16(2) and Paragraph 25 of Schedule 19 to the Finance Act 2016.
+It applies for the financial year ending 30 April 2023 and all subsequent years until superseded.